-Only fruits, vegetables, nuts and seeds, whole grains, low-fat dairy and combination products may be sold, following the standards below:
+Only fruits, vegetables, seeds, whole grains, low-fat dairy and combination products may be sold, following the standards below:

 A la carte items in the cafeteria must be USDA school meal components AND meet the above fat and sugar limits.
 A la carte items cannot exceed 480mg of sodium.

-Whole fruits, vegetables, nuts and seeds are preferable to processed food items.
+Whole fruits, vegetables, and seeds are preferable to processed food items.